22muppasa/brew-barn-bazaar/README.md

 # The Brew Barn(Mockup for BPA)

 The Brew Barn is an innovative and interactive web project aimed at creating a captivating online platform that combines modern design with engaging user experiences.
-Built using React, the website leverages advanced animations and interactive features to showcase the essence of The Brew Barn brand—whether it be a coffee shop, brewery, or creative concept.
+Built using Typescript, the website leverages advanced animations and interactive features to showcase the essence of The Brew Barn brand—whether it be a coffee shop, brewery, or creative concept.

 The project is focused on delivering a sleek, user-friendly interface that incorporates dynamic content, smooth transitions, and responsive design to ensure seamless accessibility across all devices.
 The Brew Barn serves as both a digital storefront and a hub for sharing the unique story, values, and offerings of the brand.